pchoi-edr/TechEngr-C360-LOS-API/api-list/srf-fields-api.md

   screen.
 When creating a service request via the API, the schema for the cabinet selection field will accordingly appear in the `meta` section.

-* The `transactional` section contains schemata for fields that are only entered once, regardless of how many collateral properties are part of the service request.
+* The `transaction` section contains schemata for fields that are only entered once, regardless of how many collateral properties are part of the service request.